onwayami2020/my-personal-site/content/project/external-project/index.md

 ---
 title: External Project
- summary: Theory of planned behaviour as a model of students’ dishonest academic behaviours:  Evidence from Polytechnics in the Northwest Geo-Political Zone of NigeriaAn example of linking directly to an external project website using `external_link`.
+ summary: An example of linking directly to an external project website using `external_link`.
 tags:
 - Demo
 date: "2016-04-27T00:00:00Z"